Singapore Free Trade Agreement (SGFTA)

-Data Elements for the Singapore FTA Certification of Origin - Attachment A
+Data Elements for the Singapore FTA Certification of Origin - 19 CFR 10.511

-As an alternate to the Certification of Origin template, a free-form certification can be used by Singaporean producers and exporters, and US importers, when attesting that their goods meet the requirements of the Singapore FTA.
+As an alternate to the Certification of Origin template, a free-form supporting statement can be used by Singaporean producers and exporters, and US importers, when attesting that their goods meet the requirements of the Singapore FTA.

 Harmonized Tariff Schedule of the United States (HTSUS) - Singapore FTA General Notes 25

 A current link to the general note, including the General Rules of Origin, Definitions, Value (including Regional Value Content and De Minimis), Sets, Packing and Packaging Materials, Indirect Materials, Recordkeeping and the all-important Product Specific Rules of Origin.